 Because MS may affect your ability to move and walk, it can place limits on your daily living, particularly as you age.
 If you or someone in your family has MS, talk to your doctor about how MS may affect daily living.
 Knowing what to expect will help you plan for the future.

 Your risk for multiple sclerosis (MS) increases with:

-If you have been diagnosed with MS, see your doctor if:
+If you have been diagnosed with MS, call your doctor if:

 Milder MS-type symptoms can be caused by many other conditions or may occur now and then in healthy people.
 For example, lots of people have minor numbness in their fingers or a mild dizzy spell once in a while.
 Stiffness and muscle weakness can result from being more active than usual.
-A wait-and-see approach (watchful waiting) is appropriate for these types of everyday aches and pains, so long as they do not continue.
+A wait-and-see approach (watchful waiting) is okay for these types of everyday aches and pains, as long as they don't continue.